 In recent years, specifically, since the 2007/8 crisis, the value of development banks, both nationally and internationally, to help implement and finance development strategies and visions (by funding both the public and private sector) has received greater support.
 It is also interesting that the role of development banks has not just been highlighted as important in developing and emerging economies, but also in developed ones.
-In particular, the European Investment Bank (EIB) has played a prominent role in the provision of liquidity and longterm financing during the European debt crisis, as private lending fell.
-It has just had its paidin capital doubled, as European Union countries contributed an additional Euro 10 billion of capital to allow it to increase lending further, as proposed in Griffith-Jones and Kollatz (2012).
+In particular, the European Investment Bank (EIB) has played a prominent role in the provision of liquidity and long-term financing during the European debt crisis, as private lending fell.
+It has just had its paid-in capital doubled, as European Union countries contributed an additional euro 10 billion of capital to allow it to increase lending further, as proposed in Griffith-Jones and Kollatz (2012).

-At a national European level, Germany's public development bank, KfW, now the second largest commercial German bank, has played a very positive role in increasing lending counter-cyclically - for example, to small and medium-sized enterprises - during the crisis, as well as funding on a significant scale key sectors, such as investment in renewable energy production.
-In many developing countries, like Brazil, (BNDES), China and India, but also countries from South Korea to Chile, development banks have played a role at the national level in providing counter-cyclical financing during the crisis, as well as supporting long term development strategies.
-Indeed, Brei and Schlarek (2013) provide robust empirical evidence (based on data for 764 major banks in 50 countries for the 1994-2009 period, that government owned banks increase lending, during crises, relative to normal time, while private banks reduce lending.
+At a national European level, Germany's public development bank, Kreditanstalt für Wiederaufbau (KfW), now the second largest commercial German bank, has played a very positive role in increasing lending counter-cyclically - for example, to small and medium-sized enterprises - during the crisis, as well as funding on a significant scale key sectors, such as investment in renewable energy production.
+In many developing countries, like Brazil, China and India, but also countries from South Korea to Chile, development banks have played a role at the national level in providing counter-cyclical financing during the crisis, as well as supporting long term development strategies.
+Indeed, Brei and Schlarek (2013) provide robust empirical evidence (based on data for 764 major banks in 50 countries for the 1994-2009 period), that government owned banks increase lending, during crises, relative to normal time, while private banks reduce lending.

-There are thus four valuable functions that seem crucial for national, regional and multilateral development banks: a) providing counter-cyclical finance, when private flows fall, especially for supporting investment; this long term finance supplements the liquidity provided by public institutions like the IMF or Central Banks b) supporting productive development, within a vision of national development; much of the East Asian development was initially funded in strategic sectors by public development banks c) mobilizing broader resources, for example by leverage and blending 10 and d) financing public goods, such as mitigation and adaptation to climate change.
-Here the role of development banks, for example in funding renewable energy investment can be crucial (see Spratt, Griffith-Jones and Ocampo, 2013, for a detailed discussion of different roles that international development banks, such as the World Bank, can play in catalyzing investment in renewable energy in lowincome countries; such investment will be most effective, if coordinated with national development banks).
+There are thus four valuable functions that seem crucial for national, regional and multilateral development banks: a) providing counter-cyclical finance, when private flows fall, especially for supporting investment; this long-term finance supplements the liquidity provided by public institutions like the International Monetary Fund (IMF) or central banks; b) supporting productive development, within a vision of national development; much of the East Asian development was initially funded in strategic sectors by public development banks; c) mobilizing broader resources, for example by leverage and blending;8 and d) financing public goods, such as mitigation and adaptation to climate change.
+Here the role of development banks, for example in funding renewable energy investment can be crucial (see Spratt, Griffith-Jones and Ocampo, 2013, for a detailed discussion of different roles that international development banks, such as the World Bank, can play in catalyzing investment in renewable energy in low-income countries; such investment will be most effective, if coordinated with national development banks).

 Finally, development banks in capital-importing developing countries could provide a vehicle to absorb some of the excess savings that exist in other parts of the world.
 Such funds could be transferred in a way that is long-term and predictable rather than short-term and volatile.
+This could help reduce the negative impacts on developing countries of the volatility of international private sector financing.
+Counter-cyclical development bank expenditure in developing countries could thus help compensate for the volatility of private sector flows.